Countdown to REAL ID Enforcement

 source: Virginia DMV

-Passengers will need to either visit their local Department of Motor Vehicles (DMV) to obtain a REAL ID (indicated by a star in the corner of the license) or plan to travel with another ID such as:
+Passengers can visit their local Department of Motor Vehicles (DMV) to obtain a REAL ID (indicated by a star in the corner of the license) or plan to travel with another ID such as:

 Links to license-issuing agencies in the Washington, D.C. region:

-A: The new REAL ID deadline is May 7, 2025.
-Visit the Transportation Security Administration site to learn more.
+A: The REAL ID deadline is May 7, 2025.
+Visit the Department of Homeland Security site to learn more.

 Q: What will happen to people who arrive at Dulles International for a flight with only a non-REAL ID drivers license after the new requirement takes effect?